IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   curl -H "X-Dataverse-key:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" -X PUT "https://demo.dataverse.org/api/datasets/24/versions/1.0/deaccession" -d '{"deaccessionReason":"Description of the deaccession reason.", "deaccessionForwardURL":"https://demo.dataverse.org"}'

+.. note:: You cannot deaccession a dataset more than once.
+If you call this endpoint twice for the same dataset version, you will get a not found error on the second call, since the dataset you are looking for will no longer be public since it is already deaccessioned.

 Set Citation Date Field Type for a Dataset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~